Emerging Areas in Risk Reduction and Estimating Risk

 Breast cancer risk reduction and risk assessment are active areas of research.

-Some studies are looking at ways to reduce risk (such as new risk-lowering drugs) in women at higher than average risk of breast cancer.
+Some studies are looking at ways to reduce risk (such as new risk-lowering drugs) in people at higher than average risk of breast cancer.

 Other studies are focused on new and better ways of knowing which women and men are at higher risk.

-Some drugs used to treat breast cancer are under study for their use as risk-lowering drugs for women at higher than average risk.
+Some drugs used to treat breast cancer are under study in the risk reduction setting for women at higher risk.

 New risk-lowering drugs are also being developed.